 Shrinkage: The critical nature of the equipment requires that multiple levels of security are needed.
 This helps replacement costs are less.

 Who's counting: Committing days to counting inventory takes away from important functions that need to performed.
 Many see the task as a job to finish and don’t necessarily take the care to be accurate.
 Not only is there an opportunity cost to taking someone off their primary job but the investment of their time doesn’t necessarily pay off because it is rushed and the old methodologies are bulky and slow.

 Multiple programs and systems: In controlling their assets, professionals can have multiple systems.
-There are fixed asset programs, asset management programs, mobile programs, check in and check out programs and other specialty add-ons.
-Some integrate well, most do not, and all need to be learned as to how they work.
+There are fixed asset programs, asset management programs, mobile programs, check in and check out programs, and other specialty add-ons.
+Some integrate well, but most do not, and nearly all require training.
 This makes the time required more extensive than it needs to be.

 Proper corporate, federal, state and local reporting: Every organization wants their reports to be formatted in their way.
-Standardization would be nice but it is non-existent.
+Standardization would be nice but it's not practical.
 Many systems offer standard reporting with slight modifications making it difficult to meet your requirements.

-Funding for additional equipment: When requesting funding for critical health care equipment that are necessary for you to provide the highest level of service, the first question is usually regarding what do you already have.
+Funding for additional equipment: When requesting funding for critical healthcare equipment that is necessary for you to provide the highest level of service, the first question is usually centered on what you already have.

 Existing Processes: Manual processes, including the traditional bar code systems used to manage assets and equipment, are inefficient, labor-intensive, and error-prone.

-EnaSys Asset tracking software significantly advances the traditional asset tracking dynamic.
-The following benefits erase the costly, inaccurate, inflexible processes of the past and bring users lower costs, higher accuracy and the reporting they need to improve their performance.
+Enasys Asset tracking software significantly advances the traditional asset tracking dynamic.
+The following benefits erase the costly, inaccurate, inflexible processes of the past and brings users lower costs, higher accuracy, and the reporting they need to improve their performance.

 Using Enasys to track assets, the user is able to: